mideactive/alx-low_level_programming/0x00-hello_world/README.md

-   ### TASK (3) Name:- Write a script that compiles a C file and creates an executable named cisfun.
+ ### [3-Name](https://github.com/mideactive/alx-low_level_programming/blob/master/0x00-hello_world/3-name):- Write a script that compiles a C file and creates an executable named cisfun.

             .
 The C file name will be saved in the variable $CFILE